 One of the great things about Traverse City is that your day can switch from an urban adventure to a nature-immersion experience literally within minutes.
 From the hiking trails on Old Mission Peninsula to the endless beaches that line it, there are a million ways to get outside:

 Some of the country’s best wineries can be found right here in Traverse City.
 The microbrewery scene is, too, a rapidly-growing industry in the area:

 - Wineries in Traverse City and Old Mission Peninsula

 - Beer, Wine, & Spirits in Traverse City

 - Your Complete Guide to Northern Michigan Breweries

 Festivals & Events

-Held at the Grand Traverse Commons, this one-day festival celebrates all that makes Traverse City such a unique place—culture, food, and wine (the ultimate trifecta).
+Held at the Grand Traverse Commons, this one-day festival in June of each year celebrates all that makes Traverse City such a unique place—culture, food, and wine (the ultimate trifecta).

-The festival that has almost everyone thinks of when they of Traverse City, it’s the most popular, and for good reason, too.
-Going much beyond its namesake there’s live music, fireworks, and parades.
-But of course, there’s cherry pie eating contests, a cherry pit spit contest (yes, you read that right), and countless cherry products.
+Traverse City’s most popular festival, and for good reason, too.
+Going much beyond its namesake, there’s live music, fireworks, parades and foot races during this early July, weeklong extravaganza.
+But of course, there’s cherry pie-eating contests, a cherry pit spit contest (yes, you read that right), and countless cherry products.